 No other VPN can match NordVPN’s server count, despite coming in at number two on our list.

-Their 4870 in 64 countries is the highest concentration we’ve seen.
+Their 5000+ servers in 62 countries is the highest concentration we’ve seen.

 NordVPN also uses a “double encryption” protocol that combines two servers into one connection.